liferay/sennajs.com/src/pages/docs/develop/routes.md

 ```

 From the handler callback you can update parts of your page, though it is hard to grow your application from a simple callback like this.
 For that reason, Senna.js provides `senna.Screen`.
 A screen is nothing more than a special type of route handler that provides an asynchronous lifecycle.
-You can also jump to [Screens](/docs/fullyFunctional/screens.html) to learn more about how `senna.Screen` can help you manage your surfaces.
+[Learn more about how Screens can help you manage your surfaces.](/docs/fullyFunctional/screens.html)

 </article>